lych1233/compactDRL/readme.md

 # *(To Be Continued ...)* Easy-to-read Deep Reinforcement Learning Algorithms in a Compact Implementation

-## Two goal of this implementation:
+## The Goal of This Implementation:

 - Provide easy to read/learn code, avoiding nesting over nesting
 - The code compactly presents the core of those algorithms